aadharna/aadharna.github.io/_pages/about.md

 Hello, World.

+I am an incoming Ph.D. student at New Jersey Institute of Technology studying under Dr. Amy Hoover.
+During my MS I have also been researching in the Game Innovation Lab at New York Univeristy Tandon School of Engineering under Dr. Julian Togelius.

+My M.S. thesis is about Open-Ended evolution via coevolving game levels and game-playing agents for GVG-AI.
+[Co-evolution of agents and environments in GVG-AI](https://github.com/aadharna/UntouchableThunder) The created system is called PINSKY -- POET Inspired Neuroevolutionary System for KreativiY in Games.

-I am currently a Master's Student at Fordham University studying Machine Learning.
+Previously, I was currently a Master's Student at Fordham University studying Machine Learning and a machine learning engineer intern at Instrumental Inc.

-Currently, I:
-* Am a Visiting Student at NYU-Tandon working on my Master's Thesis with Dr. Damian Lyons (Fordham) and Dr. Julian Togelius (NYU) on [Competitive Co-evolution of agents and environments in GVG-AI](https://github.com/aadharna/UntouchableThunder)
-* Am working as a Research Intern for Dr. Joshua Scrier
+* Am working as a Research Intern for Dr. Joshua Scrier on the DARPA-SD2E project.
+  * You can find this work under my Publication's tab.
-* Am TA-ing a graduate course on Natural Language Processing during the Fall 2019 Semester.
+* I TA'd a graduate course on Natural Language Processing during the Fall 2019 Semester.

-Prior to this, I:
+Prior to my MS, I:

 * Worked at [Instrumental](https://www.instrumental.com/)
   * Machine Learning Engineer Intern -- Summer 2018